prasannax1/starships/README.md

 ### Description

-At almost a kilometer and a half long, the *Exodus Class* is an incredible behemoth.
+At a kilometer and a half long, the *Exodus Class* is an incredible behemoth.
 Equipped with transwarp engines, The *Exodus* is meant to transport daughter ships to another quadrant - or even beyong the Galaxy and act as a starship, starbase and fleet HQ all in one.